cyb3Rs0c/SMBploit/README.md

 # SMBploit

-Pentesting tool for SMB (Samba) protocol in Microsoft Windows
+Pentesting tool for SMB (Samba) protocol in Microsoft Windows (Metasploit-Framework)

 # ONLY USE FOR EDUCATIONAL PURPOSES